vtuber-plan/olah/README.md

 - `port`: Sets the port that Olah listens to.
 - `ssl-key` and `ssl-cert`: When enabling HTTPS, specify the file paths for the key and certificate.
 - `repos-path`: Specifies the directory for storing cached data.
+- `cache-size-limit`: Specifies cache size limit (For example, 100G, 500GB, 2TB).
+Olah will scan the size of the cache folder every hour.
+If it exceeds the limit, olah will delete some cache files.
+- `cache-clean-strategy`: Specifies cache cleaning strategy (Available strategies: LRU, FIFO, LARGE_FIRST).
 - `hf-scheme`: Network protocol for the Hugging Face official site (usually no need to modify).
 - `hf-netloc`: Network location of the Hugging Face official site (usually no need to modify).
 - `hf-lfs-netloc`: Network location for Hugging Face official site's LFS files (usually no need to modify).